 By placing some constraints on the money, the trust may help ensure that the gift ends up being used more judiciously later in life.

-If you’re thinking of going this route, you’ll probably want to consult a lawyer who’s experienced in estate planning, since trusts are a complex area of the law.
+If you’re thinking of going this route, you’ll want to consult a lawyer who’s experienced in estate planning, since trusts are a complex area of the law.

 Bottom line